-The Improvement to Land ratio shows that, based on assessed value, the property is underutilized.
+The existing structures on the 4 properties reflected in the 'improvements' assessed buy the Assessors Office are in fact unoccupied, abandoned residences.
+In 2023, the Planning Department agreed that there was no historical significance to impede the existing structures' demolition.
+With this in mind, the Improvement to Land ratio shows that, based on assessed value, the property is underutilized.
 The site is located in an established residential neighborhood within walking distance of a middle school, small shopping center, a community park, a large regional park, and a small commercial corridor, making it an ideal location for additional housing.

-Figure B-17.
+Figure B-12.
 The most recent Google imagery of parcels in group G18